2026 Midterm Elections

 Voter Registration

 You can download a voter registration form from the South Dakota Secretary of State’s website.
 Once it is filled out and signed, submit it to your county auditor.
 South Dakota law does not allow you to submit your voter registration form via fax or email.
+NOTE: People registering for the first time MUST show proof of citizenship.

 To register to vote in South Dakota, you must: